ignacyklimont/Hangman_Project/README.md

-# TITLE: Hangman Game Project
+# Hangman Game Project

-SUMMARY: Hangman is a popular yet grim puzzle game.
+### SUMMARY: Hangman is a popular yet grim puzzle game.
 A cruel computer hides a word from you, which you try to guess letter by letter.
 If you fail, you'll be “hanged”.
 If you win, you'll survive.

-PROGRAMMING LANGUAGE: Python
+### PROGRAMMING LANGUAGE: Python